 In some instances the Court or the parties may consider that a settlement conference at an earlier stage of proceedings may be helpful.
 The Court has the power to order such a conference which is run on the same lines but is generally called a mediation conference.
-Refer to: Circular to Practitioners: CIV2005/11, Early Mediation.
+Refer to: Circular to Practitioners: CIV2012/2, Mediation Conferences.

 The main practical difference between a mediation and a pre trial conference occurs if settlement is not achieved.
 In a pre trial conference the action usually proceeds to a listing conference at which trial dates are set.
 After a mediation conference, the action will usually proceed to a case management hearing at which a Registrar will make directions to prepare the case for the allocation of a trial date at a late stage.